dmytri/cabinet/CONVENTIONS.md

     corresponding Python step definitions must be created in the tests/ directory.
     Each Given/When/Then step in the feature file must have a matching Python function decorated with @given, @when, or @then from pytest-bdd, even if the function body is a stub.
+    All Python functions decorated with @given, @when, or @then for BDA or ATDD scenarios must be named _ (underscore).
     The test function decorated with @scenario should also be marked as skipped with pytest.skip("not implemented").
     This ensures that all scenarios are discoverable and runnable by pytest-bdd, and that unimplemented steps are clearly indicated.